VH-Lab/NDI-matlab/docs/reference/+ndi/+session/mock.m.md

    Note that this NDI_BINARYDOC_OBJ must be closed and unlocked with ndi.session/CLOSEBINARYDOC.
    The locked nature of the binary doc is a property of the database, not the document, which is why the database is needed in the method.

+Help for ndi.session.mock/database_openbinarydoc is inherited from superclass NDI.SESSION
 ```

 ---